Vormamim/8TAS7/Student_feedback.md

 Good file handling for external text content
 Clear comments explaining code functionality
-Effective use of clear_screen() for better user experience Technical Highlights:
+Effective use of clear_screen() for better user experience

+User and Developer Feedback

-Threading implementation for timed challenges
-Text animation system for engaging output
+Threading implementation for timed challenges work well (supplied) Text animation system for engaging output with text an appropriate lenght Impressive story telling and progression
 Modular scene system making the code maintainable Input validation with while loops
 Global state management
-File I/O handling with proper encoding
+File I/O handling with proper encoding impressive logic used: if x in [yes, y, yes], if x in [no, n, no] in impressive skill development No errors in the code itself, but the text files were not supplied initially.

+Areas for Enhancement:
+text files not supplied at submistion.
+Testing the code would had identify the issue. text animation and timing effects could be more polished.
+Text tends to run too fast (user experience) Speed of text animation could be controlled by a variable or user choice (slow, middle, fast) Use of colours would help break up the  text and make it more visually appealing

 ## Xavier Dickeson, Benjamin Saunders, Jace Saengmanee, Justin Liu
-trong Points:
+Strong Points:

 Well-structured text adventure game with multiple endings and branching storylines Good use of game state management through global variables and conditions